Micahthegreeat/Robotics-sim/docs/README.md

 A robotics simulator to test pathing for various FTC maps.

-visit [the specification](./specification.md) to see what functions can be read in the interpreter.
+visit [the specification](./specification.md) to see what functions can be read in the emulator.

 visit [the tech](./tech.md) to see the techinal stuff for how this is running.